E-commerce & retail

 Promo and discount logic

-Coupon stacking, referral abuse, gift-card double-spend, subscription downgrade and re-upgrade paths.
+Coupon stacking, referral abuse, gift-card double-spend, subscription re-upgrade paths.

 Payment flow integrity

-Cart tampering, price manipulation, partial-refund abuse, idempotency and retry safety on the payment path.
+Cart tampering, price manipulation, partial-refund abuse, idempotency and retry safety.

 Customer-data exposure

-Order history, addresses, partial card data, PII in logs and exports, support-agent access boundaries.
+Order history, addresses, partial card data, PII in logs and exports, support-agent access.

 Storefront and CMS